SzanderB/RF-LED-Timer/ProjectNotes.md

 ## Issues
 Arduinos are great because there is a lot of prewritten code for them (FastLED and IRRemote).
 However, they are only 8-bit uCs and only have 1 core.
 The FastLED command .show(), which displays the LEDs, turns off interrupts, which IRRemote relies on to get data.
 So, if I wanted to refresh my LEDs at 10Hz, then my IRRemote is very unlikely to receive a whole transmission without getting interrupted.
 Therefore, if I had 2 cores, like in a raspberry pi pico, I could do both without having to worry about one interrupting the other.
 My workaround for this is refresh LEDs at 4Hz.
 Its noticable, but doesn't impact functionality.

-## How to use
-I've attatched the schematics as well as a BOM to follow along.
-Create the schematic and make sure to check connections along the way (saves time debugging later).
-Download the code and try it out!